pawelgrzybek/pawelgrzybek.com/content/posts/2024-08-31-top-picks-2024-august/index.md

 ### [Just use Postgres](https://mccue.dev/pages/8-16-24-just-use-postgres)

-Great post by Ethan McCue about why you should default your databse selection to Postgres if you are unsure that other one fits the purpose better.
-This post if packed with references to good resources that are also worth checking.
+It is an excellent post by Ethan McCue about why you should default your database selection to Postgres if you still wonder if the other one fits the purpose better.
+This post contains references to plenty of other related resources worth checking.